 Rooftop Pool and Whirlpool

 At Pendry San Diego, they go all out when it comes to rooftop entertainment.
-The centerpiece is a beautiful pool and whirlpool surrounded by plush chaise lounges.
+The centerpiece is a beautiful outdoor pool and whirlpool surrounded by plush chaise lounges.
 Private cabanas with luxurious seating line one wall of the outdoor patio.

 The Pool House restaurant opens onto the patio and provides casual fare and cocktails that can be enjoyed poolside, in a cabana or at the al fresco dining area.
 This little bit of paradise offers guests incredible views of the downtown cityscape and sparkling San Diego Bay.

-While The Pool House restaurant is open to the public for lunch, the pool area is for hotel guests only with two exceptions.
+While The Pool House restaurant is open to the public for lunch, the swimming pool area is for hotel guests only with two exceptions.
 The first is during seasonal Pool House Sundays, a happening afternoon event usually between Memorial Day and the end of September where outside guests can reserve a cabana, grand cabana, or daybed with bottle service for the day.
-The second exception is for Spa Pendry guests who may enjoy day use of the pool area.
+The second exception is for Spa Pendry guests who may enjoy day use of the pool and hot tub area.